Noticias del Software

 Just a swipe away from a revolution.
 Reuters/Parivartan Sharma

 This originally appeared on LinkedIn.
-You can follow Vivek Wadhwa here
+You can follow Vivek Wadhwa here.

 +